Classics: Ten City – My Piece Of Heaven (International Mix) (EastWest)

 Ten City saw the light in the second half ot the 80’s in Chicago, IL.
 Formed by vocalist Byron Stingily, guitarist Herb Lawson, and keyboard player Byron Burke, the group originally started as Ragtyme.

 Ten City released their debut-album – ‘Foundation’ – back in 1989.
-A solid collection which featured the classic ‘Devotion’ and ‘Right Back To You’ among others.
-‘State Of Mind’ followed the year after, including gems such as ‘Whatever Makes You Happy’, ‘Superficial People’ and ‘Nothing’s Changed’.
+A solid collection which featured the classic ‘Devotion’ and ‘Right Back To You’.
+This in addition to ‘That’s The Way Love Is’ and ‘Where Do We Go?’.
+Meanwhile ‘State Of Mind’ followed the year after, including gems such as ‘Whatever Makes You Happy’, ‘Superficial People’ and ‘Nothing’s Changed’.

 By 1992, the trio had parted way with Marshall Jefferson and released ‘No House Big Enough’.
 This would be their final album with EastWest/Atlantic.
 An album which saw them working with David Morales on the memorable ‘My Piece Of Heaven’.
 One of its highlights along with ‘Only Time Will Tell’.